alvaroserrrano/CodeBlog/src/pages/posts/006-sixth-post.md

 author: "Alvaro Serrano"
 image: ../../images/browser.jpg
 tags:
-  - Code
+  - code
-  - Hacking
+  - hacking
-  - Privacy
+  - privacy
-  - Anonymous
+  - anonymous
 ---

 Are you sure that your browser configuration is unique?
 Are you convinced that you cannot be tracked simply because you blocked external cookies?